JLupanow/new-site/_projects/demo-project.md

 Why did you do it?
 For example, why did you choose that research method?
 What was the result?
 For example, did you achieve your research goals?
 What did you learn?
 For example, what would you do differently next time?
+In between each part of your process, explain why you went onto the next step of the process — did you run out of time?
+Did you feel your data was statistically significant?

-## The Outcome
+## The Outcome {#outcome}

+Project success metrics and awards.
 What happened in the end?
 Were the goals achieved?
 Were there lessons learned?
+How did the project affect the users and the business?
+If you don’t have any way of showing the impact of your project, lay out how you would measure the impact.
+Explain the direction the product is heading or talk about features that are coming up in future iterations if possible What insights have you gathered along the way?
+Especially knowing what you do now, what would you change?
+Did you learn a new method or practice?
+Maybe you figured out a better way to conduct user testing, communicate with project managers?
+How did you handle scope creep or miscommunication between teams?

 ##### Thank you for reading.
 If you are interested in my work, reach out.
 I’d love to learn about your company and see how I can help!

 <a href="#" class="cta button--fill contact-trigger js-contact">Get in Touch</a>

 ## Possible Formatting (REMOVE EVERYTHING BELOW)